jasonzalass/jasonzalass/README.md

 - 👋 Hi, I’m @jasonzalass.
 - 👀 I’m interested in computers, aircraft and cars.
-- 🌱 I’m currently studying Electrical Engineering at Concordia University.
-I am the Grounded Low Voltage Lead of Concordia Formula Racing, where I design PCBs for a Formula SAE Electric race car.
+- 🌱 I graduated with a Bachelor of Engineering degree of Electrical Engineering at Concordia University.
+I am the Electrical Technical Director of Concordia Formula Racing, where I design PCBs for a Formula SAE Electric race car.
 - 💞️ I’m looking to collaborate on projects involving aircraft avionics systems and automotive electrical systems.
 - 📫 How to reach me: https://www.linkedin.com/in/jasonzalass/.